SELissie/SELissie/README.md

 - 👀 I’m interested in all things skincare, mystery novels, and food.
 - 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on projects that challenge me.
-- 📫 How to reach me: elisasealyux@gmail.com or via Linkedin www.linkedin.com/in/elisa-sealy/
+- 📫 How to reach me: via Linkedin www.linkedin.com/in/elisa-sealy/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love RPG games and my favorite colors are purple and black!